 To help with both problems, add a layer of mulch around your plants once they’re 4-6 inches high.
 I like to use grass clippings, straw, or old leaves.

 Most square foot gardens out there are typically in raised beds.
 These next few tips and tricks are specifically for raised square foot garden beds.

 Side note: You don’t have to have a raised bed to use the square foot gardening technique!
-Look for a new post coming out soon about how you can apply the square foot gardening method to a regular, in-ground garden.
+Check out this blog post for how you can apply the square foot gardening method to a regular, in-ground garden.

 8. Use Treated Scrap Wood